Welcome to the ProShot manual. Here you can find all of the information needed to get the most out of your camera experience.

 Manual Focus - If your device has the capability for manual focus, there will be a semi-transparent arc next to the camera button.
 To activate MF, just drag your finger anywhere on that arc.
 To reset back to autofocus, tap anywhere on the screen to activate Point Focus, and then tap on the Point Focus circle to return to autofocus.

-Exposure Lock - Tap the AE button to enable exposure lock.
+Exposure Lock (AE-L) - Press and hold anywhere on the screen to enable exposure lock.
 Tap the exposure target to reset it.

 One of the cornerstones of traditional DSLR controls are the mode dials.
 They are reliable, easy to read, and easy to access.
 ProShot emulates this hardware feature through the use of virtual dials positioned at the corners of the screen.
 Tap them to open / close, or slide your finger for quick access.